Contact Thompson Tractor for all of your Crusher needsRequest a Quote

 All of our crushing equipment is proven to be effective and durable, because we know what it takes to see you succeed.
 We’ve been providing it for more than 60 years.
 An additional benefit to many of our pieces is the portable feature.
 IROCK and Screen Machine Industries both offer machines which are meant to be used all over your construction site.
 Instead of being built and having trucks bring in loads of material, the crusher itself can be moved around to reach all areas of your site.

 It’s hard to find machinery to help you in your small construction sites, but Thompson Tractor is here to make the process of finding the right equipment easy.
-We offer a live chat on our website to get you the direct help and information you need, as well as consultations over the phone.
+We offer live text messaging to get you the direct help and information you need, as well as consultations over the phone.

 Renting or buying, new or used — the choice is yours in finding your next Cat machine.
 Speak to a specialist today to find your perfect crushing equipment!